knurling-rs/defmt/book/src/hints.md

 When the alternate form is used for hex and binary, the `0x`/`0b` length is subtracted from the leading zeros.
 This matches [`core::fmt` behavior](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=b11809759f975e266251f7968e542756).
-No further customization like padding is supported (at the moment).
+No further customization is supported (at the moment).

 The ASCII display hint formats byte slices (and arrays) using Rust's byte string syntax.